cdransf/cd-11ty/src/resume.md

 _Jun 2019 - Jun 2021_

 - Contributed to the maintenance of a legacy Salesforce Commerce Cloud application, ensuring its continued functionality and usability.
-- Played a key role in the transition and development of a new SFRA-architecture based Salesforce Commerce Cloud application, improving efficiency and user experience.
 - Successfully rewrote and implemented core analytics and reporting data layer for SFRA implementation across all stores and regions, enabling better insights and decision-making.

 **Frontend Web Developer, [Harbor Freight Tools](https://harborfreight.com)**<br/>